 This Southern Homemade Lemonade Recipe is easily made with fresh squeezed lemons, sugar and crisp, cold water.
 This simple, refreshing beverage is just what you need to wash away the Winter blues and welcome in Spring!
-If you love all things lemonade, mix this lemonade with my Sweet Tea to make an Arnold Palmer or try my Strawberry Lemonade and Lemonade Cake

 As Spring rears its head, I find myself dreaming of sunny days spent playing at the park with Harmony and sharing picnics with my husband.
 Warmer weather calls for light sandwiches, fruit salads and cold glasses of this sweet lemonade.